-The Cash benefit minimum amount has been increased to \$300.
-Increasing this amount any higher could limit the number of vulnerable households that can be served in the community by expending all LIHEAP Crisis funds before the winter moratorium is lifted.
+The Cash benefit amount has already been increased from the historic \$200 minimum amount to a \$300 minimum amount.
+Increasing the minimum amount any higher could limit the number of vulnerable households that can be served in the community by expending all LIHEAP Crisis funds before the winter moratorium is lifted.